 - Check that the pool water is not too hot, as a high temperature favors the formation of scale.

-- Carry out at least 3 anti-limescale treatments per year.
+- Carry out at least 3 limescale removal treatments per year.
 The first to commissioning the pool, the next in mid-season, and finally the last before putting the pool in winter.
-Obviously, if our pool shows signs of scaling outside of these 3 periods, we apply an anti-limescale treatment and we rub the walls well.
+Obviously, if our pool shows signs of scaling outside of these 3 periods, we apply an limescale removal treatment and we rub the walls well.

 Professional Limescale Removal Services for Your Pool

-Here at the specialty aquatic tile cleaning, we offer a wide range of pool cleaning services!
+Here at the specialty aquatic tile cleaning by limescale removal, we offer a wide range of pool cleaning with limescale removal services!
 I will first start off by telling you that a clean pool is a lot more enjoyable.
 When your pool is clean and everything is right, you can expect to swim with your eyes open and not worry!

 Pool Tile Cleaning and Replacement